bmth-arg-wiki/bmth-arg-wiki.github.io/pages/socials/social-posts.md

 ![Band member profile pictures corresponding to in-universe characters](../../Resources/socials/band_member_profiles.png)

-The band themselves post on at least Instagram, YouTube and Facebook (which may be better in terms of picture quality).
+The band themselves post on at least Instagram, YouTube, Twitter/X and Facebook (which may be better in terms of picture quality).

 ## Timeline